download

 For Nicolas Kiesa, a Dane and Wilson's contemporary, the debut in Formula 1 was one to forget: his Minardi stopped after not even one lap.

-"The anti-stall programme inserted itself and I didn't know how to unlock it".
+"The anti-stall program entered and I didn't know how to unlock it".

-Williams-Bmw and again Williams-Bmw.
-Changing the order of the drivers, the product does not change: on Saturday 2 August 2003 Juan Pablo Montoya is in front, Ralf Schumacher chases by just 0.018 seconds.
+Williams-Bmw again and again.
+Changing the order of the drivers, the product does not change: on Saturday, August 2, 2003 Juan Pablo Montoya is in front, Ralf Schumacher chases him by just 0.018 seconds.
 For the Colombian it is the first pole of the year and the eleventh of his career, as well as the third front row of the season alongside his teammate.
-Signs of redemption in Ferrari again come from Rubens Barrichello (third), while Michael Schumacher appears annoyed with his sixth time and worried by his rivals.
+Signs of redemption in Ferrari come from Rubens Barrichello (third), while Michael Schumacher appears annoyed with his sixth time and worried by his rivals.
 Are the two Williams drivers unreachable?

-"Ross Brawn maintains that we still have hopes of victory".
+"Ross Brawn thinks that we still have hopes of victory".

 The stopwatch says Williams, but the outcome is not so obvious.